mirgow/CS205ParallelImaging/README.md

 We're utilizing the beautiful OpenCV library in C++ for simpler and more efficient commands in video processing and machine vision.
 OpenCV conveniently can also be deployed with CUDA, the parallel computing platform developed by NVIDIA to rapidly speed up code, particularly on a GPU.
 That, combined with the flexibility of operating on C++ (over python, which has identical functionality), can enable use of both multiple GPUs and multithreading through OpenMP.

-It's also worth to note the documentation on OpenCV+CUDA C++ framework is pretty terrible, and almost devoid for the python version (another reason we preferred use on C++).
+It's also worth to note the documentation on OpenCV+CUDA C++ framework is pretty terrible, and almost nonexistent for the python version (another reason we preferred on C++).

 One significant drawback to this method is the inability to execute complicated functions in the GPU space, as there are [limited operations](https://docs.opencv.org/3.4/d0/d60/classcv_1_1cuda_1_1GpuMat.html) that can be called on a `GpuMat` instance.
 So, tracking operations will have to be held in the CPU memory.
 However, we came with workarounds.